 - Click Get data.

-- Ensure this is the data you’re looking for and, optionally, select the checkbox to Model your data.
-Learn more about modelling your data source here.
+- Ensure this is the data you’re looking for.
+If you’re using Klips, optionally select the checkbox to Model your data.
+If you’re using PowerMetrics, which requires modelled data sources, you’ll automatically enter the modeller after clicking Continue.
+Learn more about modelling data sources.

 - Click Continue.